-The Genesis features an Automatic Emergency Braking* system that uses both cameras and radar sensors.
+The Genesis features an Automatic Emergency Braking* system that uses both a camera and a radar sensor.
 If a crash is imminent and the driver does not react, the system deploys Automatic Emergency Braking.
-The system can even apply full brake force stopping power from 5 to 50 mph, giving you an added element of safety.
+The system can even apply full brake-force stopping power from 5 to 50 mph, giving you an added element of safety.

-*The Genesis Autonomous Emergency Braking System is designed to assist drivers to avoid, or reduce the severity of, collisions with cars that have slowed or stopped in front of them.
+*The Genesis Automatic Emergency Braking system is designed to assist drivers to avoid, or reduce the severity of, collisions with cars that have slowed or stopped in front of them.
 It is a supplemental assist, and does not replace the need for extreme care and attention by the driver.
-Autonomous Emergency Braking may not stop the vehicle completely and will not avoid all collisions.
+Automatic Emergency Braking may not stop the vehicle completely and will not avoid all collisions.

-Autonomous Emergency Braking uses cameras and distance radar to evaluate a slowing or stopped vehicle in front of your vehicle.
-It must be able to recognize the rear end of a car in front of your in order to respond.
-Autonomous Emergency Braking will only sense cars directly in front of the owner's vehicle and traveling the same direction.
+Automatic Emergency Braking uses a camera and distance radar to evaluate a slowing or stopped vehicle in front of your vehicle.
+It must be able to recognize the rear end of a car in front of your vehicle in order to respond.
+Automatic Emergency Braking will only sense cars directly in front of the owner's vehicle and traveling the same direction.

 • It will not sense all cars, depending on the shape size, distance, angle and brake light configuration of the car in front.